Students At Liberty University Financial Aid

 Every CFAW hosts scholarship workshops with helpful tips for funding your education.

-94% of Liberty students receive financial aid.
+94% of full-time, residential, undergraduate students receive financial aid.

 CASAS regularly offers scholarship search workshops and tips for current students.